tommyha/tommyha/README.md

 ### Hi there 👋 I'm Tommy HA 👋

-- 🔭 A creative technologist, looking to improve the humankind and the way we create software.
+- 🔭 A creative technologist, looking to improve the humankind and the way we create and use technology.
-- 😄 Like to speak with people, and learn new things about software, life, fishing, .
+- 😄 Like to speak with people, and learn new things about life, software, technology, fishing, .
 - 💬 let's talk.